bounswe/2021SpringGroup4/README.md

 # CMPE 352 - Group 4
-### Our project repository for the Fundamentals of Software Engineering course at Boğaziçi University.
+### Our project repository for the CMPE 352 course at Boğaziçi University.
 ***
 :page_with_curl: **Members**
 * Salih Furkan Akkurt